p0t4t0sandwich/TaterLib/.github/CONTRIBUTING.md

 least, un-comment the other entries once you're finished.

 PRs are not considered finished until every platform/version has the feature implemented (excluding unsupported events).
-For methods that aren't supported by and older version, please add the `VersionFeatureNotSuportedException`.
+For methods that aren't supported by and older version, or need some extra setup via a custom TaterLib module (add a todo note inside the method), please add the `VersionFeatureNotSuportedException`.

 Please remember: You are not expected to know everything about every modding platform.
 If you're not sure about something, feel free to ask.
 Or if you're feeling a bit overwhelmed, ask for help, you aren't alone while